-Ι. General:
+I. General

-Q. What virtual services categorized as telehealth?
+Q: What virtual services are categorized as telehealth?

-According to CMS, there are three main types of virtual services that physicians and other qualified healthcare providers can render to Medicare beneficiaries: (i) Medicare telehealth visit; (ii) virtual check-ins; and (iii) evisits.
-Medicare telehealth visits are those facilitated by a telecommunication system between a provider and a patient.
+A: According to CMS, there are three main types of virtual services physicians and other qualified health care providers can render to Medicare beneficiaries: (i) Medicare telehealth visit; (ii) virtual check-ins; and (iii) e-visits.
+Medicare telehealth visits are those facilitated by telecommunication system between a provider and a patient.
 Virtual check-ins, which may or may not be face-to-face, are brief (5 to 10 minutes) interactions with an established patient and provider via telephone or other telecommunications platform and are used to determine whether an office visit or other service is needed.
 E-visits are non-face-to-face, patient-initiated communications between an established patient and their provider through an online patient portal.
-Please refer to the CMS Telemedicine Fact sheet for additional information.
+Please refer to the CMS Telemedicine Fact Sheet for additional information.

-Medi care Tel ehealth Services Virtual Service Description of Virtual Service Medicare Covered Eligible for Risk Adjustment Payment Place of Service (POS) Telehealth visits with real-time, interactive simultaneous audio and video Medicare telehealth is treated the same as an in-person visit and can be billed using the code for that service, POS 02 or other applicable POS, and telehealth CPT modifier 95 to indicate the services were performed via audio-visual telehealth V \checkmark Any applicable POS and telehealth CPT modifier 95 Telehealth visits with audio only Certain Medicare telehealth services may be conducted via an audio-only telecommunications system See CMS List of Telehealth Services V x Any applicable POS Virtual/brief check-ins 5 to 10 minute communication with an established patient to determine the need for an in-person visit \checkmark × Any applicable POS E-visit Communi cation between an established patient and their provider through an online patient portal \checkmark × Any applicable POS
+Medicare telehealth services Virtual service Description of virtual service Medicare covered Eligible for risk adjustment Place of service (POS) Telehealth visits with real-time, interactive audio and video Medicare telehealth is treated the same as an in-person visit and can be billed using the code for that service, POS 02 or other applicable POS, and telehealth CPT modifier 95 to indicate the services were performed via audiovisual telehealth ✓ ✓ Any applicable POS and telehealth CPT modifier 95 Telehealth visits with audio only Certain Medicare telehealth services may be conducted via an audio-only telecommunications system 1 See CMS List of Telehealth Services ✓ × Any applicable POS

-Simply Healthcare Plans, Inc. is a Medicare contracted coordinated care planthat has a Medicaid contract with the State of Florida Agency for Health Care Administration to provide benefits or arrange for benefits to be provided to enrollees.
+Simply Healthcare Plans, Inc. is a Medicare contracted coordinated care plan that has a Medicaid contract with the State of Florida Agency for Health Care Administration to provide benefits or arrange for benefits to be provided to enrollees.
 Enrollment in Simply Healthcare Plans, Inc. depends on contract renewal.
-SFLCARE-0416-21 January 2022